thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 asset-type-1:
     0:
         image: /images/user-guide/ui/alias/asset-type-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Asset type” filter type.
-Then specify the asset profile(s) and enter an expression that will filter the names of the displayed assets;'
+        title: 'In the "Add alias" dialog, enter the alias name, and select the “Asset type” filter type.
+Next, specify the asset profile(s) and optionally enter an expression to filter the names of the displayed assets;'

 asset-type-2:
     0: